sh123/codec2_talkie/README.md

   - For KISS encapsulated audio frames command above could be used, but instead of `cat` use https://pypi.org/project/kiss/

 # KISS command extensions
-KISS command extensions are used for radio module control and signal report events, command for radio control is defined as `0x10` and signal report command as `0x30`.
+KISS command extensions are used for radio module control and signal report events on port 0, command for radio control is defined as 6 (KISS SetHardware) and signal report command as 7.
 Radio modules/modems can implement these commands, so they will be controllable from the application and application will be able to show signal levels on S-meter.

 Payloads for commands are sent and expected as big endian and defined as:
 ```
-  struct SignalLevelEvent {
-    int16_t rssi;
-    int16_t snr;  // snr * 100
-  } __attribute__((packed));
+  // KISS SetHardware 6
   struct ControlCommand {
     uint32_t freq;
     uint32_t bw;